 We test the carrying value of goodwill for impairment at a "reporting unit" level using a two-step approach.
 The first step of the process is to evaluate whether the fair value of a reporting unit is less than its carrying value, which is an indicator that the goodwill assigned to that reporting unit may be impaired.
-In this case, a second step of impairment testing is performed to allocate the fair value of the reporting unit to the assets and liabilities of the reporting unit as if it had just been acquired in a business combination, and as if the purchase price was equivalent to the fair value of the reporting unit over the amounts assigned to its assets and liabilities is referred to as the implied fair value of goodwill.
+In this case, a second step of impairment testing is performed to allocate the fair value of the reporting unit to the assets and liabilities of the reporting unit as if it had just been acquired in a business combination, and as if the purchase price was equivalent to the fair value of the reporting unit.
+The excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities is referred to as the implied fair value of goodwill.
 The implied fair value of the reporting unit's goodwill is then compared to the actual carrying value of goodwill.
 If the implied fair value is less than its carrying value, we would record an impairment for the excess of the carrying amount over the estimated fair value.